-At a glance, Ethernet cables appears to be little more than bulky phone cords.
-They are vastly different, however, and the type of Ethernet cable you use can have an impact on your internet connection and speeds.
+At a glance, Ethernet cables appear to be little more than bulky phone cords.
+They are vastly different, however, and the type of Ethernet cable you use can impact your internet connection and speeds.

 Ethernet cables come in different categories, each identified as “Cat” followed by a number.
 The most common Ethernet types are:

 - Cat 7